Fyonietz/Phoenix/README.md

-# Web++
+# Phoenix

-Web++ (WPP) is a modern web framework using C++ as its backend language.
+Phoenix is a modern web framework using C++ as its backend language.
 Designed for performance and flexibility, it provides a clean structure for building APIs, routing, and serving static files.

 ## Features